-Yet many of us want to return to work after maternity.
+Many of us want to return to work after maternity.
 You might be the main breadwinner, you might want to keep your career goals alive and well or you might want to take the opportunity to try something new.
-Whatever your reason, the whole ‘jobs for mums’ agenda has grown and grown.
-With new technology and new roles making it easier than ever before to do interesting work that fits around your family commitments.
+Whatever your reason, the ‘best jobs for mums’ agenda has grown and grown.
+It’s not just mothers who want flexible work that fits around their parenting commitments, increasing numbers of dads do too.
+New technology and new roles make it easier than ever to find interesting work that fits around family commitments.

-As our ideal lifestyle aspirations change, toward a better quality of life and a more flexible way of working, parents also want the chance to do great work, using their skills and experience, in ways that flex around their family commitments.
+As our lifestyle aspirations change towards a better quality of life and a more flexible way of working, parents want the chance to do great work, using their skills and experience, in ways that flex around their family commitments.

-Hold on to your hats and let’s explore some jobs for mums and…dads (why not? we all love the few brave stay-at-home dads)
+Hold on to your hats and let’s explore some careers for flexible-working mums and dads.

 1. Interior Design